gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   1. Logical View - identifies software modules and their boundaries
   2. Process View - addresses non-functional requirements and performance at runtime
   3. Development View - organizes software units appropriately
-  4. Physical View - specifies physical software, hardwar, network configuration, installation and deployment
+  4. Physical View - specifies physical software, hardware, network configuration, installation and deployment
   5. Scenario/User Interface View - most important, gives look and feel

 ![](img/4plus1.PNG)

 ### UML for Software Architecture
 - UML is a graphical language for visualizing, specifying, constructing and documenting software artifacts aka **system's blueprints**
+- UML provides many modeling diagrams of 2 major categories - structural (static), behavioural (dynamic)
 - system within environment has interactions, actors, initiators for events
 - **event** - initializes set of interactions
 - **business event** - is independent from the system.
 It is from the environment to the system. has an initiator